How AWS Global Accelerator works - AWS Global Accelerator

 The static IP addresses remain assigned to your accelerator for as long as it exists, even if you disable the accelerator and it no longer accepts or routes traffic.
 However, when you delete an accelerator, you lose the static IP addresses that are assigned to it, so you can no longer route traffic by using them.
 You can use IAM policies like tag-based permissions with Global Accelerator to limit the users who have permissions to delete an accelerator.
 For more information, see ABAC with Global Accelerator.

-Traffic flow management with traffic dials and endpoint weights
+How you can manage traffic flow with traffic dials and endpoint weights

 There are two ways that you can customize how AWS Global Accelerator sends traffic to your endpoints with a standard accelerator: